Norma Cossetto

-Life
+Early life

 The Cossetto family lived in the hamlet of Santa Domenica in Visinada (today Vižinada, Croatia), where Norma was born in 1920.
-Her father, Giuseppe, was a local leader of the Fascist National Party; he had held several posts and also served as podestà (mayor) of Visinada.
+Her father, Giuseppe, was a local leader of the National Fascist Party; he had held several posts and also served as podestà (mayor) of Visinada.
 He enlisted to the Voluntary Militia for National Security and, after the Armistice between Italy and the Allies was made public on 8 September 1943, he was deployed to Trieste.

 Norma had attended the Regio Liceo Vittorio Emanuele III in Gorizia; after her graduation, she enrolled at the University of Padova and studied Italian Literature, while also joining the Fascist University Group in Pola.
 Since 1941, she had worked as a substitute teacher in Pisino and Parenzo.
 During the summer of 1943, she was writing her degree thesis, Istria rossa ("Red Istria", in reference to the rich ores of reddish bauxite in Istria), and she would tour the surrounding villages and parsonages with her cycle in order to collect information about her dissertation.